Trump Campaign Says It Has Evidence of Voter Fraud — It's Time to Put up or Shut Up

 The Decision Desk HQ (prematurely) called the 2020 presidential election for Joe Biden on Friday.
-The Trump campaign is alleging all kinds of voter fraud, but short of some bad behavior, like messing with poll watchers and where they can stand, we haven’t seen any hard evidence.
-But we sure feel like we know what happened here and it would be nice to have the proof.
+The Trump campaign is alleging all kinds of voter fraud, but short of some bad behavior, like messing with poll watchers and telling them where they can stand, we haven’t seen any hard evidence.
+We sure feel like we know what happened here and it would be nice to have the proof.
 But proof is hard to come by when it’s election fraud.

 Once the mail-in and absentee ballots are separated from their envelopes, there’s no way to know where they came from.
-Voter fraud has been happening for a very long time, but it’s not “wide-spread.”
-Texas got all its 11 million votes counted and its returns turned in with no problems whatsoever.
+Voter fraud has been happening for a very long time, but it’s not “widespread.”
+Texas got all its 11 million votes counted and its returns submitted with no problems whatsoever.
 So did most of the country.
-What we do have is a system that ensures people who want to cheat can do it rather easily and there’s no proof it was done.
+What we do have is a system that ensures people who want to cheat can do it rather easily while there’s no proof it was done.
 It’s genius.

 We’ve confused our voting system so badly with early voting and several different ways to vote (computer, ballot harvesting, paper ballot, punch cards, mail-in) that there is ample opportunity for individual counties in important swing states to increase the number of votes substantially without anyone knowing or being able to prove it.